 Success Rate is Low for Unrepresented Workers

 Unfortunately, prevailing on a Workers’ Compensation claim is far from straightforward.
-Philadelphia Workers’ Compensation lawyers note that even the Pennsylvania Department of Labor & Industry recommends that injured employees seek legal representation.
+Even the Pennsylvania Department of Labor & Industry recommends that injured employees seek legal representation.
 Employers and their insurance carriers often vigorously contest not only requests for Workers’ Compensation benefits but also requests for vocational rehabilitation when it becomes clear that a worker will never be able to fulfill their previous job duties.
-Additionally, an employee who secures Workers’ Compensation benefits may later be challenged to return to work before they are able.
+Additionally, an employee who secures benefits may later be challenged to return to work before they are able.

 Call to Learn About Types of Workers' Compensation Benefits in Philadelphia